pcal43/mob-filter/README.md

 we had to have a mob-free area around our base.
 There are numerous other mods out there that manage mob spawning but none of them did quite what I needed them to do.

+## Backports?

+As a rule, I don't do backports unless critical security issues are involved.
+It's just too much tedious work to backport every mod feature to every old version.
+But I'm happy to accept PRs if you want to do one yourself.

 ## Legal